 Knights of the Realm

-Meet Sir Charles William (businessman) and Sir Garfield Sobers (world-famous cricketer).
-Both rogue gentlemen of distinction knighted by the Queen.
+Meet Sir Charles William (businessman), Sir Garfield Sobers (world-famous cricketer)., and Sir Paul Altman.
+All gentlemen of distinction knighted by the Queen.
 Their high-spirited, positive nature is a role model and inspiration for all Bajans.
-Hard work and dedication reaps rewards.
+Hard work and dedication reap rewards.